Explicit block-encoding for partial differential equation-constrained optimization: Friction parameter setting by normalizing objective function

 \section{Friction parameter setting by normalizing objective function}

 Quantum Hamiltonian descent employs the quantum counterpart of the classical dynamics governed by Newton's equation of motion

 which describes the frictional dynamics driven by a force $\nabla \mathcal{F}$.
 Hence, the time to solution highly depends on the contrast of the friction parameter $\nu$ and the force $\nabla \mathcal{F}$, which makes it important to appropriately set the friction parameter based on the scale of $\mathcal{F}$.
+When a lower curvature bound of the landscape of the objective function, such as a strong-convexity parameter, is available, a curvature-dependent choice of the friction parameter is theoretically preferable, as in Ref.~\cite{leng2025quantum, catli2025exponentially}.
+In this appendix, we describe a practical scale-normalization heuristic used in the numerical examples when such curvature information is not available a priori.

-In this study, we set the friction parameter by normalizing Newton's equation of motion using the characteristic objective function value $\bar{\mathcal{F}}$.
+Here, we set the friction parameter by normalizing Newton's equation of motion using the characteristic objective function value $\bar{\mathcal{F}}$.
 Dividing Newton's equation of motion by $\bar{\mathcal{F}}$, we obtain

 Then, we normalize time, the friction parameter, and the objective function as

 which yields the normalized Newton's equation of motion